Let Down: When ERP Isn’t Enough or OCD Comes Back

 Why This Happens

-When ERP feels like it “wasn’t enough,” it may not mean the therapy failed — but that the intensity didn’t match the severity of OCD.
+When ERP feels like it “wasn’t enough,” it may not mean the therapy failed — but that the intensity didn’t match the severity of the OCD.
 Weekly outpatient sessions are often effective for mild to moderate symptoms, but more severe or entrenched OCD sometimes needs a stronger dose of treatment.
-In these cases, intensive formats like residential or inpatient programs can offer significant benefits.
+In these cases, intensive formats such as residential or inpatient programs can offer significant benefits.
 A meta-analysis by Veale et al. (2016) found large improvements in OCD symptoms for people admitted to specialist programs, suggesting that for some, a higher level of care can make ERP more effective.

 What Can Help